bittlingmayer/nlp-intro-course/deep-learning.md

 ```
 sentiment.sh <training file> <test file>
 ```
 And it should train fastText with the parameters that you have chosen, and then test it.
+The code can assume that the fasttext script will be in the same directory.

 For example, if you ran with 300 dimensions and a learning rate of 0.7:
 ```